kojodoc/kojodoc.github.io/tutorials/generative-art-grid-intro.md

 ---

 ### Picture grid
 Now, you will make the exact same grid as above, but using Pictures.
-The one big change here is that `shape` is no longer a command.
+The one big change here is that `shape` is no longer a command, but it is a function instead.
 Earlier the `block` command used to position the turtle appropriately and call the `shape` command.
 Now the `block` command creates a shape via the `shape` function, positions it appropriately, and then draws it.

 ```scala
 size(600, 600)